zakriyakhantech/NameVerseApiDocumentation/replit.md

 - Personality traits
 - Filter by religion, alphabet, and more

-## Recent Changes (December 01, 2025)
+## Recent Changes (December 02, 2025)
 - ✅ Converted from Node.js/Express to static site for FREE hosting
 - ✅ Implemented client-side routing for clean URLs
 - ✅ Created 404.html for SPA-style routing
 - ✅ Created _redirects file for Netlify configuration
 - ✅ All routes working with clean URLs
-- ✅ External API calls to 65K+ names database working
+- ✅ External API calls to 70K+ names database working
 - ✅ Deployed to Netlify successfully
-- ✅ Index.html routing fixed - pages now load correctly
+- ✅ Complete SEO optimization:
+  - Added meta descriptions, keywords, canonical URLs to all pages
+  - Open Graph tags for social media sharing
+  - Breadcrumb navigation for better UX and SEO
+  - Internal linking throughout site
+  - Updated all page titles to "NameVerse API"
+  - Rebranded from "Manning SPAI" to "NameVerse"
+  - Mobile-first responsive design with Tailwind CSS
+  - Structured data and proper heading hierarchy

 ## Development Server
 Run locally: `cd public && npm start`